egtwobits/mesh_mesh_align_plus/README.md

 Mesh Align Plus has both **Easy Mode** tools, and **Expert Mode** tools. **Easy Mode** provides the fastest, easiest workflows for common use cases, and as such should suit most people's needs most of the time. **Expert mode** is available for especially complex cases, and for those who need more options, flexibility and control over their transformations.

 In both cases, Mesh Align Plus tools will operate on surface features that you pick.
-Typical workflows usually look something like this:
+Typical workflows usually look something ROUGHLY like this:

 - Pick a surface feature by selecting some geometry as an alignment key (the source key) and hit grab
 - Pick another surface feature by selecting some other geometry (the destination key) and hit grab